GeorgeRodney/StarTracker_ForTanhuecos/ReadMe.txt

         [X] Added unique ID to trackFiles
         [X] Added truth ID to detections
-        [X] Added truth ID hand off from det to track during correlation
+        [X] Added truth ID hand off from det to track during correlation [O] Create Track to Truth assignment matrix [O] Define a single metric and plot it